austinconnor1836/my-notes/coursera/Greek and Roman Mythology/Week 2.md

 Athena as a helper of youth.

 Book 1: Telemachus feels sorry for himself and is daydreaming.
 At the end, he calls an assembly.
 It is a sad result.
 The people in the crowd feel sorry for him.
 They do not engage after Telemachus fulminates and gesticulates while asking them to engage.

+## 2.3 Telemachus' Tour

+p.
+87, Athena says to Telemachus, "You must not cling to your boyhood any longer.
+It is time for you to become a man!"

+Heading out on this tour with his Mentees (Athena in disguise)

+Citadel of Mycenae, "the Lion's Gate" pictured

+They started thinking their ancestors were greater than they due to these great citadels.
+They thought only a large cyclops could do this.

+Law #1: Nostalgia is the most powerful force in the universe.

+Telemachus journeys from Ithaca to Pylos and sees 9 divisions of 500 people each.
+Each division is slaughtering 9 bulls.
+So 81 bulls are being slaughtered on a beach.

+- this is extraordinary to Telemachus
+- the wealth is grandiose (each bull is worth a lot)
+- he starts to think this is the type of grandeur that should be in his household

+Telemachus' emotions needs some calibration.
+He needs some schooling.
+The audience is angry and he needs to learn it is okay to be angry.

+Arestes

+These elders are reacting to this powerlessness.
+"Have you heard the one about Arestes?"

+If someone kills your father, you should kill your father's killer.

+On Homer's accord, Arestes did what he needed to do, with killing his father's killer.

+While Telemachus is being schooled, he is being introduced to the right emotional response (anger for this happening in his household)

+- introduced to the aristocratic
+- go and be the Arestes of your own story

+Telemachus visits Nestor

+Telemachus visits the house of Menelaes where we see the beauty of Helen

+Helen:

+- beauty
+- intoxication
+- bring you out of this world
+- erotic power
+- magic (narcotic mixture in beverage)